 From city building to grand strategy, turn-based tactics to RTS, see more strategy games from Hooded Horse.

-Sons of Valhalla combines side-scrolling combat with base-building strategy in a beautiful pixel-art Viking Age world.
-You play as Thorald Olavson, a warrior hell-bent on tracking do...
+Sons of Valhalla combines side-scrolling combat with roguelike strategy and base building in a beautiful pixel-art Viking Age world.
+You play as Thorald Olavson, a warrior hell-bent on t...

 From city building to grand strategy, turn-based tactics to RTS, see more strategy games from Hooded Horse.

-Sons of Valhalla combines side-scrolling combat with base-building strategy in a beautiful pixel-art Viking Age world.
+Sons of Valhalla combines side-scrolling combat with roguelike strategy and base building in a beautiful pixel-art Viking Age world.
 You play as Thorald Olavson, a warrior hell-bent on tracking down the Jarl who burned down his home, kidnapped his beloved, and fled to distant England.

-Raise a warband, establish strongholds, and personally lead your troops in a grand saga of vengeance.
+Raise a warband and personally lead your troops in a grand saga of vengeance as the gods themselves watch over you.

 Lead your men in tactical combat by issuing orders and utilizing special abilities and formations.
 But remember – a true warrior leads from the front, so be prepared to take up your sword to fight alongside your men.